Expert Support for Children with Autism

 Autism Day Program

-Our Autism Day Health program is the only one of its kind in Iowa.
+Our Autism Day Program is the only one of its kind in Iowa.
 We offer specialized weekday care for children with ASD (ages two through six years old).
 Children receive positive behavioral support from staff along with occupational, speech, and physical therapy on-site during the day to promote overall health and development.

 Children in the Autism Day Program participate in evidenced-based treatments focused on their needs, abilities, and goals.
 We use the STAR curriculum (Strategies for Teaching based on Autism Research), which is designed for children with ASD.
-The research-supported, ABA-based components of STAR align with therapy goals identified on each child’s plan and include systematic skill-building lessons and progress tracking.
+The research-supported components of STAR align with therapy goals identified on each child’s plan and include systematic skill-building lessons and progress tracking.
 Research shows that children who receive early intervention for ASD have improved long-term outcomes in goal areas like independence and meaningful relationships.